jduan2016/CSS225/README.md

 # CSS225
 This folder stores the team assignments.
-Note: Ada is the member of the team.
+Note: Ada is the only member of the team.